 about Education Continue

 → Writing Prompt 13: Your guidance counselor is asking for you to defend your choice of major.
 Write a detailed argument outlining why you are choosing to pursue that particular major.
-If you are still undecided in what major you will be studying, write a detailed argument explaining why you haven’t made that particular decision yet.
+If you are still undecided in what major you will be studying, write a detailed argument explaining why you haven’t made a choice of a major yet.

-→ Writing Prompt 15: Homework is supposed to help students retain the information they were taught during classroom hours. however, do you think homework is necessary?
-If not, why not, and what suggestions would you give to teachers to help you learn a concept without having to do homework?
+→ Writing Prompt 15: Homework is supposed to help students retain the information they were taught during classroom hours.
+However, some people think that letting your brain rest a while after learning something new is a better way to retain the information.
+If you take that view, homework would be unnecessary.
+Which way of retaining information works better for you?
+What suggestions or examples would you give to teachers to help you learn a concept without having to do homework?

 → Writing Prompt 16: Some states are taking away recess in order to have more instruction time for their students.
 Do you agree or disagree with removing recess?
 Why do you feel that way?
 Write an essay explaining your point of view.

-→ Writing Prompt 18: With calculators readily available (even on our cell phones) it has been argued that there is no need to learn multiplication tables, division, or even addition or subtraction anymore.
-After all, machines can do the equations faster and without error.
+→ Writing Prompt 18: With calculators on every cell phone, it has been argued that there is no need to learn multiplication tables, division, or even addition or subtraction anymore, since the machine can do the equations faster and without error.
 Do you think students should still learn how to do math?
 Why or why not?
 Explain your reasons.